reflectivity/reflectivity.github.io/workshops/workshop_2022/index.md

 - further details to be confirmed

-## Thursday 9th June: The ORSO Scattering Length Database
+## Thursday 9th June: The ORSO Scattering Length Density Database

 14:00-16:00 (UK), 15:00-17:00 (Europe), 09:00-11:00 (US East coast), 22:00-00:00 (Australia East coast):

+The aim of this session is to launch the ORSO Scattering Length Density Database.
+A database exists but we now need to add the necessary data to make it useful to the community.
+The intention is that this database is maintained by the people that use it, so we need your input to make it work.

-- Presentation of the status of the SLD database (Artur)
+- Presentation of the status of the [SLD database](https://slddb.esss.dk/slddb/) (Artur Glavic)
 - Information gathering excercise and release of the database
 - Live testing followed by questions, answers and discussion
 - further details to be confirmed

-You are welcome to send suggestions to  XX@ in advance of this session
+You are welcome to send feedback before or after the session

 ## Thursday 9th June: Plenary Session